for a Better World

 Walking with Grassroots People since 1973

 ARI was established in its present location in 1973 as a vocational school, operating the Rural Leaders Training Center.
-It was based on the Southeast Asia Christian Rural Leaders Training Course at Theological Seminary for Rural Mission in Machida, Tokyo and supported by Japanese, European and American Christian churches and other groups.
+It was based on the Southeast Asia Christian Rural Leaders Training Course at Theological Seminary for Rural Mission in Machida, Tokyo and was supported by Japanese, European and American Christian churches and other groups.

 Since its inception, ARI has engaged young people from Japan and abroad in its work.
-Countless thousands have visited ARI and taken part in farm work, study camps, and international exchange.
+Thousands have visited ARI and taken part in farm work, study camps, and international exchange.
 We extend our values and the experience of creating a sustainable and peaceful world with our own hands to learners, supporters, and partners.

 Japan and Overseas